 The partnership between the two prestigious research and academic institutions is China's first joint venture in management education, and the degree is recognized by China's Ministry of Education.

 Executive MBA Shanghai

-The Executive MBA (EMBA) Program requires each student to complete 60 credit hours.
+The Executive MBA (EMBA) program requires each student to complete 60 credit units.